 There are a lot of decisions to make when it comes to choosing a health insurance plan.
 One of the first decisions you will need to make is which type of plan is right for you.

-You’ve probably heard the terms health maintenance organization (HMO) and preferred provider organization (PPO), but do you really understand the differences between the two?
+You’ve probably heard the terms health maintenance organization (HMO) and preferred provider organization (PPO), but do you really understand the differences between them?

 Generally speaking, an HMO might make sense if lower costs are most important and if you don’t mind using a PCP to manage your care.
 A PPO may be better if you already have a doctor or medical team that you want to keep but doesn’t belong to your plan network.